xe1gyq/core/README.md

 ## Class xLcdRgb

+> The RGB color model is an additive color model in which red, green, and blue light are added together in various ways to reproduce a broad array of colors.
+The name of the model comes from the initials of the three additive primary colors, red, green, and blue.
+[Wikipedia](https://en.wikipedia.org/wiki/RGB_color_model)

 > A liquid-crystal display (LCD) is a flat panel display, electronic visual display, or video display that uses the light modulating properties of liquid crystals.
 Liquid crystals do not emit light directly.
 [Wikipedia](https://en.wikipedia.org/wiki/Liquid-crystal_display)

 Set a specific color in the display and show a specific text